German Tax System Explained

 Benefits in Kind (Sachbezüge)

 Not all taxable income arrives as a bank transfer.
-Germany also taxes what’s called Sachbezüge, or benefits in kind.
-These are non-cash perks you receive through your employer, and yes, the tax office absolutely counts them.
+Germany also taxes what are called Sachbezüge, or benefits in kind.
+These are non-cash perks provided by your employer, and the Finanzamt (tax office) counts them as part of your gross income.

 The most common example is a company car.
-If your employer provides one for private use, you’re taxed on 1% of the vehicle’s gross list price (including VAT) each month as notional income.
-So a company car with a list price of €40,000 adds €400 per month to your taxable income.
-On the surface a free car sounds great, but you need to factor in that monthly tax hit before deciding it’s a pure benefit.
+If your employer provides one for private use, you are taxed on 1% of the vehicle’s gross list price including VAT each month as notional income.
+A company car with a list price of €40,000 adds €400 per month to your taxable income.
+That is before your actual tax rate is applied on top.
+A free car sounds excellent until you see what it does to your Nettolohn (take-home pay after income tax and social contributions).

-Some employer perks are tax-exempt up to certain limits.
-Meal vouchers, gym subsidies, and certain public transport subsidies fall into this category.
-Employee shares given as bonuses may also qualify for partial tax exemption under specific conditions.
-German employment contracts can be genuinely creative with compensation structures, and knowing how each element is treated by the Finanzamt matters.
+Some perks are tax-exempt up to set annual limits.
+Meal vouchers, gym subsidies, and certain public transport subsidies all fall into this category.
+Employee shares given as bonuses may also qualify for partial tax exemption under specific conditions defined in § 3 Nr.
+39 EStG (the German Income Tax Act).

-Every time you buy something in Germany, you are almost certainly paying Mehrwertsteuer, the German name for VAT, though it is also officially called Umsatzsteuer in the fiscal code germany references.
-The standard rate is 19%, and a reduced rate of 7% applies to essential goods like food, books, public transport, and certain cultural services.
+Every time you buy something in Germany, you are paying Umsatzsteuer, also widely called Mehrwertsteuer.
+The standard rate is 19%, applied to most goods and services.
+A reduced rate of 7% applies to essentials including food, books, public transport, and certain cultural services.
+If you are self-employed or running a business, you collect this tax on behalf of the state and remit it through regular Umsatzsteuervoranmeldung (advance VAT declarations) submitted to the Finanzamt.

 Tax Returns in Germany